On the Importance of Fundamental Properties in Quantum-Classical Machine Learning Models

 \subsection{Effect of Ansatz Depth on Learning Dynamics}

 To evaluate the influence of quantum circuit depth on hybrid model performance, we varied the number of ansatz repetitions from one to three while keeping all other architectural and training parameters fixed.
-Each model was trained from scratch and evaluated using accuracy of the predictions, generalization gap \cref{eq:gen_gap}, training stability \cref{eq:stabi}.
+Each model was trained from scratch and evaluated using the accuracy of the predictions, generalization gap, \cref{eq:gen_gap}, and training stability, \cref{eq:stabi}.

 Final accuracy results are presented in \cref{tab:final_accuracy}.
-Increasing the number of ansatz repetitions led to consistent improvements in both training and validation accuracy.
-The most significant gain was observed when increasing depth from one to two repetitions.
-Although the performance gain from two to three repetitions was smaller, the model with three repetitions achieved the highest validation accuracy overall, suggesting improved generalization with deeper circuits.
+Increasing the number of ansatz repetitions led to consistent improvements in both training and validation accuracy until the last case of five repetitions, where the accuracy fell again, which points to the fact that there is an optimal point for this parameter.
+Raising the number of ansatz repetitions above said point does not yield any advantage, as we get both lower training and validation accuracy than in the case of two- or three-repetitions.
+The most significant gain was observed when increasing the depth from one to two repetitions.
+Although the performance gain from two to three repetitions was smaller, the model with three repetitions achieved the highest validation accuracy overall, suggesting improved generalization with somewhat deeper circuits.